PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/features/rewards.md

     conditions:
       - RANK:MASTER
       - MC_PERMISSION:guilds.mvp++

+max-members:
+  example:
+    amount: 5022
+    conditions:
+      - MC_PERMISSION:guilds.max-members.50
 ```

-In this example, we can see how to create a custom TAG color reward. <br/>
+In this example, we can see how to create custom rewards like a TAG color and a max members upgrade. <br/>
-We have set the color, display name and the conditions to use it. <br/>
+We have set the reward options and the conditions to use them. <br/>
 The `RANK:MASTER` is set to allow only the guild leader to be checked for the condition. <br/>

 :::info